lizaodawn/IMMARKUS-wiki-clone/02-Uploading-Images.md

 1. To start working with IMMARKUS, create or locate a folder with jpeg or png files on your computer.

-NOTE: Your image files will be directly edited by IMMARKUS.
-We recommend that you work with copies of your files and save the original files in another folder to avoid the loss of originals.
+NOTE: IMMARKUS stores data directly on your computer.
+We recommend that you work with copies of your work folder, and make regular backups of your files in another folder to avoid the loss of data.

 2. Go to IMMARKUS [immarkus.xmarkus.org](https://immarkus.xmarkus.org/)